 Unfortunately, potential disadvantages also exist:

-After the glossy brochure has long been filed away (which will have limited if any effect in enforcing your legal rights), you will have a Contract of Sale that will dictate what the vendor developer is required to deliver to you.
+After the glossy brochure has long been filed away (which will have limited, if any effect, in enforcing your legal rights) you will have a Contract of Sale that will dictate what the vendor developer is required to deliver to you.

-We are frequently approached by Purchasers who have felt that the final product delivered to them is not at all what they had been promised.
-Unbeknown to many , the law will allow purchasers to “walk” from a Contract in particular circumstances – in other words to “avoid” the Contract and receive the deposit back in full if the developer has deviated sufficiently from the Contract.
+We are frequently approached by purchasers who have felt that the final product delivered to them is not at all what they had been promised.
+Unbeknown to many, the law will allow purchasers to “walk” from a Contract in particular circumstances – in other words to “avoid” the Contract and receive the deposit back in full if the developer has deviated sufficiently from the Contract.
 It happens often.

-A little understood area is the developer’s responsibility to advise of changes to the plan of subdivision.
+An often misunderstood area is the developer’s responsibility to advise of changes to the plan of subdivision.
 This often arises because an external authority requires certain changes – or simply because the developer wants to amend the plan of subdivision for their own reasons.
 It does not really matter as to why – the critical issue is that if there is a change, your legal representative needs to be notified.